LoyolaChicagoBooks/introcs-csharp/rst/jedit.rst

 #.
 Emacs is available in the Loyola labs.
 It is an extremely popular
    among software professionals, with earlier versions that goes back a number of decades.
-It csn be used as an all-in-one environment with many powerful tools, but it has *quite* a leaning curve.
+It can be used as an all-in-one environment with many powerful tools, but it has *quite* a leaning curve.